CFLC partnerships

 CFLCs are not:

-CFLCs are special places for families with children from birth to age 5 and expectant parents in their local community.
+CFLCs are special places for families with children from birth to five years and expectant parents in their local community.
 Catchment areas apply.

 Can I bring my client to a CFLC?

-CFLCs can be accessed by expectant parents, families, and caregivers with children from birth to 5 years of age in their local community.
+- CFLCs can be accessed by parents, caregivers and families, with children from birth to five years, and expectant parents, in their local community.

-Do service partner staff need a Registration for Working With Vulnerable People?
+Do service partner staff need a Registration to Work With Vulnerable People?

-Yes, all workers and volunteers at CFLCs need a current Registration for Working With Vulnerable People (RWVP).
+Yes, all workers at CFLCs need a current Registration to Work With Vulnerable People (RWVP).

-All workers must sign-in to the CFLC site, record their RWVP and cite their RWVP card to CFLC staff.
+All workers must sign-in to the CFLC site, record their RWVP and show their RWVP card to CFLC staff for checking.

 Parents and caregivers accessing a CFLC with their child/children do not need a RWVP.